underscoreio/essential-slick/src/pages/preface.md

 Chapter 1
 :   We want you to get to your keyboard and start writing code.

-    This first chapters gives you a working environment where you can explore Slick by creating a table, inserting data, and running queries.
+    This first chapter gives you a working environment where you can explore Slick by creating a table, inserting data, and running queries.
 You'll get to see concepts such as representing rows as case classes, the `Table[T]` schema,